 The user is required to input their portfolio’s expected return, inflation rate, and corresponding standard deviation.

-The onus is on the user to ensure that return and inflation assumptions are reasoned and reasonable.
-Generally, the inputs should be based on long-term return expectation for the portfolio.
+The user ensures that return, risk and inflation assumptions are reasoned and reasonable.
+Generally, the inputs should be based on long-term return expectations for the portfolio.

-The inputs should be based on the total annualised nominal return of the portfolio, and or the aggregate from the individual asset classes within the portfolio.
-The user decides which they prefer.
+The inputs should be based on the total annualised nominal return of the portfolio, and/or the aggregate from the individual asset classes within the portfolio.
+Ultimately, the user decides which they prefer.